 - 1. Start the generator with no electrical load attached. - 2.
-Allow the engine to run for several minutes to get up to temperature. - 3.
-Make sure all circuit breakers are set to the run position. - 4.
+Allow the engine to run for several minutes to get up to temperature. - Make sure ALL circuit breakers are set to the ON or closed position.
+Flip reset and/or push reset ALL circuit breakers to the ON or closed position. - 4.
 Plug in and turn on the first item.
 It is best to attach the item with the largest load first. - 5.
 Allow the engine to stabilize. - 6.
 Plug in and turn on the next item. - 7.
 Allow the engine to stabilize. - 8.
 Repeat steps 5-6 for each additional item.